stnuessl/tq/README.md

     $ tq --help
 ```

+Note that for most commands there are also short options available.

 ### Query top played games

 Run the following command to get a list of the currently most played games